 In some instances, you may be responsible for a co-payment, deductible, and co-insurance during the same visit.
 Check with your insurance plan if you have questions.

 Do I have to make a payment before I receive services?

 It is our policy to collect all patient liable amounts prior to or at the time of service.
 You may discuss payment options with a financial counselor by phone when you are called or when you arrive for your visit.

 I had a visit last week -- why didn’t I get a call before that visit?

 Currently we are providing estimates of patient liability in select service areas where patients may experience higher out of pocket expenses.

-You may receive a call if you have a visit in the following service areas at Duke Clinic, Duke University Hospital, or Durham Regional Hospital: radiology, outpatient surgery, ambulatory surgery center, admissions, cardiac catherization, cardiac diagnostic unit, or GI procedures.
+You may receive a call if you have a visit in the following service areas at Duke Clinic, Duke University Hospital, or Duke Regional Hospital: radiology, outpatient surgery, ambulatory surgery center, admissions, cardiac catherization, cardiac diagnostic unit, or GI procedures.